abdenassar01/My-Database-Manager/My Database Manager/Readme.md

 ﻿
 # This is an application build using vb.net To manage a personal database
-# code is = password(You can Change it it's manchened only once)
+# code is = password (You can Change it it's manchened only once)

-#
-# This application Gives you the ability to add peaple to a table in a database that holds thier names, emails, phone and adresses
+/ This application Gives you the ability to add peaple to a table in a database that holds thier names, emails, phone and adresses
 # which gives you a way of remembring them in case you wanna email them with a service you provide in the future
 # it's hepes you keep track of your clients...
 # the Second Feature is the ability to write note and they well be stored at a table inside your database